gitbls/pistrong/README.md

 password for the certificate.

-If you're using `pistrong` without a full InstallPiStrong install, use `InstallPiStrong postconf` which will create `/etc/swanctl/swanctl.conf` and `~/.pistrongrc`, as well as the backup copies (in /etc/swanctl) swanctl.piStrongInstall and .pistrongrc.piStrongInstall.
-This will also create `pistrongdb.json`, which contains the CA configuration information and the user cert database.
+If you're using `pistrong` without a full InstallPiStrong install, use `InstallPiStrong postconf` which will create:
+* `/etc/swanctl/swanctl.conf` strongSwan config file for iOS and Windows roadwarrior configuration
+* `/etc/swanctl/pistrongdb.json` pistrong CA database
+* ~/.pistrongrc` pistrong config file for frequently-used settings
+* Copies (in /etc/swanctl) of the just-created files swanctl.piStrongInstall, pistrongdb.piStrongInstall, and .pistrongrc.piStrongInstall

 ## Example commands